 - Foam Discs: Size: (2) 3 inch, (2) 4 inch

 - Decorative Rocks

 - Wood Dowels: (2) 36 inch

 Place the 3 inch foam disc in the bottom of the galvanized pot.
 Make a hole in the center of the foam with the dowel.

 Remove dowel and add decorative rocks for weight.
 This will keep the topiary from toppling over.

-Place the 7 inch Boxwood Ball down onto the dowel and slide it to the top of the pot.
-Place the 10 inch Boxwood Ball on the to of the dowel and tie with floral wire or hot glue the top to the tip of the dowel to secure it.
-Repeat steps for second topiary.
+Place the 7-inch Boxwood Ball down onto the dowel and slide it to the top of the pot.
+Place the 10-inch Boxwood Ball on the top of the dowel and tie with floral wire or hot glue the top to the tip of the dowel to secure it.
+Repeat steps for the second topiary.

 Push one end of the jute twine through the center of a 4 inch Boxwood Ball.
 Add 5 balls total to the string.
 Decide how long of a garland you need and tie a simple loop knot in both ends of twine.
 Separate the balls by sliding them down the twine.
 Super simple.